The arrangement of the upper teeth in humans. Features of the structure of teeth

 Dental crowns have several different surfaces:

-• the contact surface with a similar or paired tooth on the opposite jaw is called occlusion,
+• the surface of contact with a similar or paired tooth on the opposite jaw is called occlusion,

 • the facial or vestibular surface faces the cheek or lips,

-• lingual or lingual surface facing the oral cavity,
+• the lingual or lingual surface faces the oral cavity,

-• the proximal or contact surface is the side facing other adjacent teeth.
+• The proximal or contact surface is the side facing the other adjacent teeth.

 Neck